royalfig/State-of-the-Meeting-2019/docs/acknowledgments/README.md

 since it was one of the best HSS meetings I have attended!" />
 <pullQuote title="The student assistants were uniformly awesome -- super helpful and
 friendly and doing a great job.
 Thanks!" />
+<pullQuote title="A big thank you for the extremely smooth organisation!
+The 'Crew' was always easily recognisable with their yellow shirts, they were everywhere (which was amazing), and also did a really good job in pointing people into the right direction for the lectures.
+A suburb organisation, thanks!" />
 </div>
 </div>